Bound by Corruption by BelovedStranger

 “I can’t imagine why you’d think I’d care.”
 She pulled on her arm, but his grip only tightened.
 “Let.
 Go.”
 A soft threat poorly veiled.

 He called her bluff.
-“The only way you will be getting free is by hurting me.
+“The only way you’ll get free is by hurting me.
 Go ahead.
 Cause me further injury.
 You’ve already crippled me.”

 “I didn’t lay a hand upon you!”